Routes to turbulence in Taylor-Couette flow: Subcritical route to turbulence

+The remarkable collapse of the data (Fig.~\ref{fig:subcrit}) illustrates the suitability of the parametrisation introduced by Dubrulle \etal~\cite{Dubrulle2005} and demonstrates that the specific case of stationary inner cylinder (\ie $\ROmega=\sfrac{1}{\rratio}-1$) does not exhibit some form of singularity, as Fig.~\ref{fig:regimeMap}(a) may initially suggest.
+This point is further confirmed by the experiments of Coles~\cite{Coles1965}, who continued the laminarisation curve from the counter-rotating to the co-rotating regime.
+Note also that curvature appears to influence the laminarisation boundary only indirectly through \ROmega, at least for $\rratio\gtrsim\num{0.789}$.
 Extending measurements to larger \ROmega would be valuable, but is challenging.
 Specifically, as \ROmega increases, \ReS grows exponentially, necessarily resulting in a huge difference between the angular speeds of the inner and outer cylinders.
 This exacerbates end-wall effects in experiments and has extremely high computational cost in axially periodic DNS.
-Finally, we stress that while the boundary at which turbulence can become sustained depends only on the system parameters, the natural (uncontrolled) transition boundary, where turbulence is observed to appear as \ReS is increased, depends on the level of disturbance present in the experiment and can vary by as much as one order of magnitude in \ReS for the same geometry and \ROmega \cite{SchultzGrunow1959}.
+Finally, we stress that the boundary at which turbulence can become sustained, depends only on the system parameters.
+By contrast, the natural (uncontrolled) transition boundary, where turbulence is observed to appear as \ReS is increased, depends on the level of disturbance present in the experiment and can vary by as much as one order of magnitude in \ReS for the same geometry and a fixed value of \ROmega~\cite{SchultzGrunow1959}.